 Although lawyers regularly work with and understand the law, they are not immune to lawsuits themselves.
 Despite an attorney’s best efforts, clients may nonetheless pursue claims against their former counsel.
 Just because a verdict or outcome was unfavorable doesn’t mean malpractice has occurred.
-At Chasnoff Mungia Pepping & Stribling PLLC, our lawyers can cut through the intense emotions often involved in legal malpractice cases and build a strategic defense to successfully defeat claims of legal malpractice.
+At Chasnoff Mungia Pepping & Stribling LLP, our lawyers can cut through the intense emotions often involved in legal malpractice cases and build a strategic defense to successfully defeat claims of legal malpractice.

 Legal Malpractice Claims

 Legal malpractice claims can arise out of a variety of situations.
 Some of the most common actions at the heart of legal malpractice claims include allegations of failing to meet deadlines for filings, not properly explaining details of a settlement, or failing to pursue a case.
 While many plaintiffs might believe legal malpractice claims are cut and dry, that is rarely the case.

 Unfortunately, even just allegations of legal malpractice can cause damage.
 Lawyers are professionals who take pride in their work, and allegations of malpractice hurt.
 Our lawyers understand this and work to aggressively defend our clients’ interests in and out of court.
 We look at all possible routes to resolution, whether that’s in the courtroom or around a negotiation table.
 We analyze each case at the outset of our representation to determine the best course of action for our clients, and we constantly evaluate and adjust our strategy as necessary.